Unsubscribe for a Tidy Inbox

 To unsubscribe on iPhone and iPad using Clean Email’s Unsubscriber feature, download the app, sign up for free, and follow these steps:

-- Display the menu using the hamburger icon on the top left and select Unsubscriber.
+- Tap the hamburger icon on the top left → select Unsubscriber.

 - You can unsubscribe from multiple emails on iPhone at once for faster email management.